The Rotary Foundation Global Grant 1525855

-The Rotary Club of Parbat in Nepal will take on the role of Primary Host Sponsor for the next project, while an Australian club has indicated its willingness to become Primary International Sponsor.
+A Rotary Club in Nepal will take on the role of Primary Host Sponsor for the project, while RC Corrimal, District 9675, has accepted the role of Primary International Sponsor.
+Responsibility for the project will be transferred to RC Corrimal prior to submission of the application to the Foundation.

 Members of participating clubs have the opportunity to visit and participate in the training programs (see 'Contact us' / 'Volunteer'), but this is not essential.
 It may, however, lead to Clubs developing their own relationships with communities in Nepal which could lead to other projects.